dhruvhaldar/OpenFOAM_testcases_Dhruv/README.md

 # 🚀 OpenFOAM Docker Image & Testcases

 Welcome to the OpenFOAM Docker setup!
 This repository provides a convenient way to run latest OpenFOAM testcases using Docker.
-The Docker image is available on [Docker Hub](https://hub.docker.com/u/haldardhruv).
+The Docker images are available on [Docker Hub](https://hub.docker.com/u/haldardhruv).

 ## 🛠️ Quick Start